 There is a range of other settings and features within the app.
 The Protocols menu allows you to choose from multiple VPN protocols as well as the provider’s specialized Stealth protocol.
 The client marks each protocol with a rating for security and speed, which is useful for first-time users.
 The VPN is set to auto mode as standard and will choose the best available protocol automatically.

 Many VPNs struggle to prevent data leaks where private user data becomes exposed.
 PureVPN seeks to resolve this issue with its Gravity mode, which accesses its secure DNS servers.
 The client also features a Global server map which allows you to choose your own server.

-Once you are connected to a server, the client will show your connection status, IP address, and session duration.
+Once you are connected to a server, the client will show your connection status, IP, and session duration.
 There is a traffic chat too that shows the amount of data you have consumed during the VPN session, however, PureVPN does not have a data limit, so it is only helpful if you need to monitor your usage for another reason.

 Is PureVPN Good for Streaming?

 Streaming services and libraries vary depending on your geographical location.
 Installing a VPN means that you can hide or mask your location, and gain access to a host of geo-restricted content that would not be typically available in your region.
 However, many streaming services have begun to implement VPN blocking technology to stop users from accessing such content.

 Many users download a VPN for the purpose of accessing geo-restricted content on streaming sites such as Netflix, Amazon Prime Video, BBC iPlayer.
 Therefore, unblocking capabilities are an important aspect of any VPN.